Leroyvg/ESPHome-Inkbird-ITH-2PB/README.md

 It provides 4 entities to Home assistant:
 - The temperatures of the 3 probes.
 - The last probe data that was received.
+- The set temperatues for all the 3 probes

 ## References
 - https://gitlab.com/sensor-stuff/inkbird-iht-2pb-to-mqtt for the code to enable notification and parse the temperature values.